What can you do with the dirt in your pots after your flowers have died?

 Here are a few tips:

-- It’s easiest to mix old potting soil into the ground in areas that don’t have plants.
+- It’s easiest to mix old potting soil into areas that don’t have plants.

-- If you’re spreading a thin layer of potting soil on top of the ground near plants, lightly spread it in the areas between plants, but keep it away from the “crowns” of your plants.
+- But you also can spread a thin layer of potting soil on the ground near plants.
+Keep it away from the “crowns” of your plants.
 (The crown is where a plant’s stem comes up from the ground.
 It’s where the stem and roots connect to each other.)

 Then, put ALL the contents from that flowerpot in the trash — including the potting soil.